PoignardAzur/poignardazur.github.io/drafts/07-microsoft-copilot-blunder.md

 This feels like something Microsoft should care about.
 They've spent a lot to shed their old reputation as the enemy of open-source.
 They've started financing OSS projects, releasing more and more of their code as open-source (which isn't necessarily altruistic so much as [comoditizing your complement](https://gwern.net/complement)); they bought Github and kept it free for open-source projects.

-Their message has clearly been "don't worry, open-source developers, you're safe with us", with the hopes that developers would stay in the Microsoft ecosystem and keep using Github, DotNet, Azure, and other products and convince their managers of buying the enterprise versions of these products.
+Their message has clearly been "don't worry, open-source developers, you're safe with us", with the hopes that developers would stay in the Microsoft ecosystem and keep using Github, DotNet, Azure, and other products, and then convince their managers of buying the enterprise versions of these products.

 It's hard to put a dollar amount on this commitment to open-source, but it feels non-zero.
 At the very least, it's larger than the open-source budget of early-2000s Microsoft.
 Good PR with the open source community clearly has monetary value for Microsoft.